2018 HONDURAS MISSION TRIP: SEPTEMBER 22-29, 2018

 February 21, 2018

-Join us for our kick-off meeting on Wednesday, February 21, 2018, 7:00-8:00 PM in the St. Teresa Center.
-This is for new people interested in the Honduras Mission.
-We will have a brief overview of the mission and then questions and answers.
+Join us for our make-up Information meeting on Wednesday, February 21, 2018, 7:00-8:30 PM in the St. Teresa Center.
+This is for new people interested in the Honduras Mission who were unable to attend the meeting on January 31.

 Mission trip to Honduras